cirosantilli/linux-kernel-module-cheat/README.md

     ./runqemu -e 'init=/init_hello.out'

-Remember that shell scripts can also be used for `init`:
+Remember that shell scripts can also be used for `init` <https://unix.stackexchange.com/questions/174062/init-as-a-shell-script/395375#395375>:

     ./runqemu -e 'init=/init.sh'